renderings site plan photos

 About the Artist

 A native of Pomona Valley, Stephen Farley is an accomplished artist based in Tucson, Arizona.
 He has an extensive resume of community-celebrating public art projects across the U.S. He invented a new process for translating photographs to ceramic tile called Tilography, which he has used for the two main downtown light rail stations in Phoenix, two four-story murals at the One University Government Center in Broward County, Florida, and 18 large vertical murals at the Gardner Community Center in San Jose, California, among many others.

 Stephen graduated from Williams College in Williamstown, Massachusetts with a B.A. in political science.
 He studied abroad his junior year at the American University in Cairo, Egypt.

-Based on his preliminary design concept, Stephen was selected by the city of Pomona’s Station Design and Art Review (SDAR) Committee, later ratified by the city council, in 2005.
-As the Foothill Gold Line from Glendora to Montclair continues to move from planning to reality, Stephen has taken his preliminary design concept and work with the SDAR Committee and Pomona community, and advanced the design to be incorporated into the project’s construction.
+Based on his design concept, Stephen was selected by the city of Pomona’s Station Design and Art Review (SDAR) Committee, later ratified by the city council, in 2005.
+Over the course of nearly two decades of work, he developed and refined his design in deep collaboration with the community to celebrate the everyday people who make Pomona powerful.

 Station Art Plan

 Who inspired you?
 For whom are you grateful?
 Who changed your life?
-Other cities have a hall of fame – the Pomona Station will be a Hall of Gratitude.
+Other cities have a hall of fame – the Pomona Station is a Hall of Gratitude.
 This is the station art plan by the city-selected artist for the Pomona Station, Stephen Farley.

 During 2006-7, the Construction Authority worked with the City of Pomona (along with all other Foothill Gold Line cities from Pasadena to Montclair) to explore their visions for integrating transit oriented developments (TOD) near the future stations.
 The Construction Authority and city began a new dialogue through another TOD study in 2010, which revisited the earlier concepts following the economic downturn.
 In 2016, the Construction Authority measured the progress of TOD implementation since the first segment of the line opened for passenger service in 2003, including reviewing the potential TOD that could take place near the stations looking forward.
 Click here to learn more about the TOD Studies.